Jeff Barnaby: Personal life

 Barnaby was Mi'kmaq.
 He was married to Navajo filmmaker Sarah Del Seronde and had one son.
 Barnaby died in Montreal after a year of battling cancer on 13 October 2022.

 Following his death, the imagineNATIVE Film and Media Arts Festival and Netflix launched the Jeff Barnaby Grant, a program to support new works by emerging indigenous filmmakers.
+He was also named as a posthumous recipient of the Board of Directors Tribute Award at the 12th Canadian Screen Awards in 2024.